cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/services.rst

 Service are announced using the name passed in the ``configure`` method.
 The *application name*, *service id*, and *hostname* required for registering the Service are automatically obtained.

-The Service can then be discovered in Flows, Procedures, MapReduce programs, Spark programs, and other Services using appropriate program contexts.
-You may also access Services in a different Application by specifying the Application name in the ``getServiceURL`` call.
+The Service can then be discovered in a Flow, Procedure, MapReduce, Spark, or other Service using the appropriate program context.
+You may also access a Service in a different Application by specifying the Application name in the ``getServiceURL`` call.

 For example, in Flows::